Gringill/static-web-boilerplate/README.md

 ## TODO

 * Find a fast live reload equivalent
-* Use `make` features to run taks in parallel when possible
+* Use `make` features to run tasks in parallel when possible
 * Ensure only changed files are being built at each change
 * Minify the files in the public folder
 * Add a `make deploy` target to deploy to an S3 bucket or via SSH.